 The introverted part of me was something that took me a while to understand.
 We live in a society that praises and encourages extroverted characteristics; they feel ‘normal’ and we understand them better.
 I didn’t know why I would feel so exhausted after being social for a few hours.
 I always needed a “weekend from my weekend”, so to speak.
 There were times when I would think, “Is there something wrong with me?
 Why am I not as excited as others to attend large social gatherings?”
 After doing some research and reading Susan Cain’s work “Quiet: The Power of Introverts in a World That Can’t Stop Talking” and Sophia Dembling’s “The Introvert’s Way: Living a Quiet Life in a Noisy World”, I began to dispel some of the negative things I felt about myself due to my introverted characteristics.
-Therefore, I would like to share with you a few things I took away from these articles to help you understand your introverted self or loved one a little better.
+Therefore, I would like to share with you a few things I took away from these articles to help you understand your introverted self or the introverted people around you a little better.

 First, not all introverts are shy and not all shy people are introverts.
 Shyness is a quality stemming from discomfort and anxiety in social interactions whereas introversion is more about recharging and gaining energy through alone time.
 This seems to be the number one misunderstanding about introverts.